Javarome/fileutil/README.md

 - `copy (toDir, sourcePatterns, options): Promise<string[]>` copies files to a destination directory.
 - `copyFiles (sourceFiles, toDir) {): string[]` copies multiple files to a directory.
 - `copyFile (sourceFilePath, destDir): string` copies a file to a directory.
-- `FileContentsLang` represents a file language and the detected file variants.
-- `FileContents (name, encoding, contents, lastModified, lang): string` represents a file with contents:
-  - `static read(fileName, declaredEncoding)` creates FileContents from a file path.
-  - `static readOrNew(fileName, declaredEncoding)` reads a file or instantiate a brand new SsgFile if it doesn't exist.
-  - `static getLang(filePath): SsgFileLang` guesses a file language and its language file variants in the same directory.
-  - `static getContents(fileName, declaredEncoding)` gets the text contents of a file, and how it is encoded.
-  - `write()` writes the file contents according to its encoding.

 ## Import
 For instance: